CANmod.router: 4 x CAN to 1 x CAN (or USB) Converter

 Independence Each secondary CAN channel can be independently configured (router mode is set globally)

-Bit-Rate Auto-Detect Bit rates can be set manually (auto-detection pending FW)
+Bit-Rate Auto-Detect Bit-rates can be set manually (auto-detection pending FW)

 Silent Mode Configurable silent mode: Restricted (acknowledge only) or monitoring (zero transmission)